smt970913/ConMED-RL/README.md

 For detailed usage examples and practical implementations, please refer to the **`Experiment Notebook/`** directory, which contains comprehensive Jupyter notebooks demonstrating:
 - Data preprocessing and loading
 - Model configuration and training
-- Policy evaluation and optimization
 - Clinical decision-making applications
    - Case 1: ICU Extubation decision-making
    - Case 2: ICU Discharge decision-making

-**Note**: The notebooks use processed demonstration data specifically prepared for illustrating the algorithm workflow and usage.
+**Note**: Processed data for the ICU extubation decision-making task are not currently provided, as the corresponding manuscript is undergoing major revision.
+However, the overall algorithmic framework and usage procedure are essentially identical to those for discharge decision-making.
+Users can refer to `Case_ICU_Discharge_Decision_Making.ipynb` for implementation guidance.
+The notebooks use processed demonstration data specifically prepared for illustrating the algorithm workflow and usage.
 These demonstration datasets are included to help users understand the implementation process without requiring access to the full clinical datasets.

 This framework enables researchers and clinicians to develop, validate, and deploy offline constrained reinforcement learning systems for critical care environments.